 Originally from Hebei, China, Jerry moved to the United States in 1998.
 In 2004, he received an MBA from Azusa Pacific University.
-He is working toward a Masters of Divinity from Calvin Theological Seminary.
+He is working toward a Doctor of Ministry from Calvin Theological Seminary.

 Jerry and his wife, Gloria, have one son.